matschie1/MQTTDevice/README.md

 ### Requirements: (2019.10)

 * Arduino IDE 1.8.10
+* Optional but recommended: Microsoft VSCode + Arduino + ESP8266FS
 * ESP8266 by ESP8266 Community version 2.5.2
 * download lib folder from repository
   * EventManager
   * ESP8266HTTPUpdateServer
-* modify MQTTDevice.ino as you prefer:
-  * set useDisplay true or false
-  * VSCode change path: #include "C:/Arduino/git/MQTTDevice/icons.h".
-  * Arduino IDE: simply use #include "icons.h".
 * download and install the following libs in your Arduino IDE:
   * NTPClient by Fabrice Weinberg Version 3.2.0
   * Adafruit GFX Library by Adafruit Version 1.5.7
   * Adafruit SSD1306 by Adafruit Version 1.3.0